next-exp/sw-docs/docs/source/isaura.rst

 *From ancient greek, Ισαυρία: an ancient rugged region in Asia Minor.*

-This city computes tracks and extracts topology information from **deconvoluted hits**.
+This city computes tracks and extracts topology information from **deconvoluted hits** (**ddst**).
 Therefore, it is analogous to the final stage of :doc:`esmeralda`.
 Unlike the latter, the input hits correspond to the deconvoluted ones coming from :doc:`beersheba` (instead of :doc:`penthesilea`), allowing us to obtain a finer tracking of events.

 .. _Isaura input: